4 Ways To Determine The Correct Fuel Consumption

 Random influence factors

 Weather and traffic are examples of random factors.
-Since they dilute the result, they have to be eliminated somehow.
+As they dilute the results, they need to be somehow eliminated.

-Random influencing factors do not offer any starting points for improvements, but they still have to be taken into account because they affect fuel consumption and cause scatter.
+Random influencing factors do not offer any potential for improvements, but still need to be considered because they affect fuel consumption and its variability.

 Anyone can use fleet monitoring, that's the beauty of it.

-Fleet monitoring is the "mass method" and requires a sufficiently large number of individual values as input for the calculation of a final representative consumption value.
+Fleet monitoring is the “method of mass” and requires a sufficiently large number of individual values as input for the calculation of a final representative consumption value.
 The higher the number of input values, the more accurate the overall result.

 Dealing with influencing factors using fleet monitoring

-But that only works to a limited extent.
+However, this approach only works to a certain extent.

 You can find all articles about fleet monitoring in the fleet monitoring category.

-A consumption measurement drive is the "method of the class".
-This method requires extreme accuracy in execution to get an accurate result.
+A consumption measurement drive is the “method of the class”.
+This method requires extremely precise execution in order to obtain an accurate result.